 There are long-term and short-term solutions for removing soap scum.
-Long-term, cleaning your bathroom frequently, and other places with soap scum, is the best way to avoid build-up.
-There are several short-term solutions available to clean and remove soap scum, many which serve several purposes beyond cleaning soap scum only.
+Long-term, cleaning your bathroom, and other places with soap scum, frequently is the best way to avoid build-up.
+There are several short-term solutions available to clean and remove soap scum, many of which serve several purposes beyond cleaning soap scum only.
 For example, you may want to use the cleaning agent Borax if you are seeking a safe and natural mineral that cleans soap scum, as well as kills and prevents mold and mildew.
-Discover the best cleaning agent for you with soap-scum removing remedies.
+You may need to do some experimentation to find the best soap scum remover for you.

 How Do You Prevent Soap Scum?

 When removing or preventing soap scum, you may inadvertently find watermark stains in the area that you cleaned.
 To prevent watermark stains, you can use a weekly cleaner to avoid aggressive scrubbing.
 Using products like Dawn's dishwashing liquid and white vinegar will do the trick.